magland/level-up-linux/README.md

 ## Challenge A635: Environment variables

 For some background, ask ChatGPT some basics about environment variables
-- I'm new to Linux.
+- I'm new to Linux and 9 years old.
 Explain environment variables and why they are useful.
 - I'm new to Linux.
 Explain how I can set an environment variable from the terminal.
 - I'm new to Linux.
 Explain about using the "export" command to set an environment variable.